Neel10X/Dutch-ParticulateMatter-Modelling/README.md

 ## Packages/Libraries
 - **Requests** - to query the API and process the json response
 - **Datetime** - to handle datetime input from user
+- **Pytest** - to create testing functions for the main python program
 - **NumPy** - (will be implemented in the future)
 - **Matplotlib** - (will be implemented in the future)
 - **Folium** - (will be implemented in the future)